jakeprice-dev/ansible-macbook-macos/README.md

-# Ansible Playbook for Initial Configuration of MacOS Big Sur on Apple Silicon
+# Ansible Playbook for MacOS

 ## Preparation